IT'S ACADEMIC

 results also.

-ADHD as synonymous terms.
-And as I have always
+terms.
+And as I have always contended, the

 Indeed, the article describes ADHD children